 Mercury levels in certain fish

 Another consideration when consuming sushi is the presence of mercury in some fish species.
-Fish like tuna, swordfish, and king mackerel tend to have higher mercury levels, which can pose health risks if consumed in large quantities over time.
+Fish like tuna, swordfish, and king mackerel tend to have higher mercury levels.
+This can pose health risks if consumed in large quantities over time.

-To minimize mercury exposure, bodybuilders should opt for fish with lower mercury levels, such as salmon, shrimp, or tilapia, and vary their seafood choices to maintain a balanced diet.
+To minimize mercury exposure, bodybuilders should choose fish with lower mercury levels, such as salmon, shrimp, or tilapia.
+They should also vary their seafood choices to maintain a balanced diet.

 Caloric density

 Some sushi rolls can be surprisingly caloric due to added ingredients like tempura, cream cheese, and heavy sauces.
-These additions can quickly turn a seemingly healthy sushi roll into a calorie-dense meal that may not align with a bodybuilder’s nutritional goals.
-To avoid consuming excessive calories, opt for simpler sushi rolls with minimal added ingredients, and be mindful of portion sizes.
+These additions can quickly turn a seemingly healthy sushi roll into a calorie-dense meal.
+It may not align with a bodybuilder’s nutritional goals.
+To avoid consuming excessive calories, opt for simpler sushi rolls with minimal added ingredients.
+Be mindful of portion sizes.

 Raw fish risks (foodborne illness)

-While raw fish in sushi is generally safe to eat, there is a small risk of foodborne illness associated with consuming raw or undercooked seafood.
-To minimize this risk, ensure you are eating sushi from reputable establishments that adhere to strict food safety standards.
+Raw fish in sushi is generally safe to eat.
+However, there is a small risk of foodborne illness from consuming raw or undercooked seafood.
+To minimize this risk, ensure you are eating sushi from reputable establishments.
+They adhere to strict food safety standards.

-Pregnant women, young children, the elderly, and those with compromised immune systems should exercise extra caution when consuming raw fish.
+Pregnant women, young children, the elderly, and those with compromised immune systems should be extra cautious when consuming raw fish.

 Cost considerations

 Finally, the cost is an important consideration for bodybuilders when incorporating sushi into their nutrition plan.
 Sushi can be quite expensive, especially if consumed frequently or in large quantities.
-To make sushi a more budget-friendly option, consider preparing it at home or seeking out affordable sushi restaurants that offer quality ingredients without breaking the bank.
+To make sushi a more budget-friendly option, consider preparing it at home.
+Also, look for affordable sushi restaurants.
+They should offer quality ingredients without breaking the bank.

 Sushi can fit into your bodybuilding macros, provided you make informed choices and pay attention to portion sizes.
 To ensure that sushi aligns with your macro goals, consider the following tips: